joez2450/sep11-freedom-project/tool/learning-log.md

     pos(120, 80),
 ]);
 ```
-Note: All of these functions must be added into an `add` bracket to appear.
+Note: `add` is classified as a game objective.
+It adds components into a game you desire.
+Therefore, all of these components must be added into an `add` bracket to appear.
 Everything after parenthesis also end with a comma.
+Note #2:

 * I learned that `pos` is used to position elements and `text` makes it possible to input a text into the screen
 * The next feature I tested was `size`, `font`, and `width`